 Are You Eligible for a Deductible Contribution?

 If you have the option to contribute to either a Roth IRA or a traditional IRA, you’ll want to consider whether you are eligible to make a deductible contribution to a traditional IRA this year.
-A single tax filer who is not covered by a 401(k) or other retirement plan at work will be eligible to make a deductible contribution regardless of their income level.
-If this individual is covered by a work retirement plan, they can make a fully deductible contribution if their modified adjusted gross income is $59,000 or less (or a partially deductible contribution if their income is between $59,000 and $69,000).
+For single individuals who are covered by a plan at work for 2021, IRA contributions are fully deductible for a MAGI of up to $66,000 (with a gradual deductibility phase out between $66,000 and $76,000).

 How Important is a Deductible Contribution?